biolab/orange3-datafusion/doc/latentfactors.md

 -----------

-**Latent Factors** widget displays relations between latent factors from the matrix decomposition and arranges groups these factors by function.
+**Latent Factors** widget displays relations between latent factors from the matrix decomposition and groups these factors by function.

 Fused data from the widget input are decomposed into latent factors, which serve as components for subsequent matrix reconstruction.
 You would normally